A multishift, multipole rational QZ method with aggressive early deflation: Introduction

-The RQZ method acts on pencils in Hessenberg, Hessenberg form instead of the Hessenberg, triangular form used in the QZ method.
-It relies on \emph{pole swapping} instead of \emph{bulge chasing}.
-Both the single shift RQZ method and the RQZ method with tightly-packed shifts, as formulated in \cite{Camps2018}, are applicable to real- and complex-valued pencils.
-However it requires complex arithmetic for real-valued pencils having complex conjugate eigenvalues.
-The RQZ method computes the generalized Schur form of $(A,B)$.
-This is a unitary equivalence transformation,
+such that $(S,T)$ is a triangular, triangular pencil unitarily equivalent to $(A,B)$.
+The eigenvalues of $(A,B)$ are readily available as the ratios $s_{ii}/t_{ii}$ of the diagonal elements of $S$ and $T$.
+Both the single shift RQZ method and the RQZ method with optimally packed shifts, as formulated in \cite{camps2019rational}, are applicable to real- and complex-valued pencils.
+However, it requires complex arithmetic for real-valued pencils having complex conjugate eigenvalues.

-such that $(T,S)$ is a triangular, triangular pencil equivalent to $(A,B)$.
-The eigenvalues of $(A,B)$ are readily available as the ratios $t_{ii}/s_{ii}$ of the diagonal elements.

 In this paper we introduce the multishift, multipole RQZ method which acts on pencils where both matrices are in \emph{block Hessenberg} form.
-The main benefit of using shifts and poles of higher multiplicity is that complex conjugate pairs of shifts and poles can be represented in real arithmetic for real-valued pencils.
+Though, the theory, as presented here holds for multishifts of any size, we have only implemented a Fortran version for multishifts and multipoles of size $2$.
+We do so because larger numbers of shifts typically lead to shift blurring \cite{Watkins1996}, with delayed convergence as a consequence.
+The main benefit of using shifts and poles of higher multiplicity ($2$ is sufficient) is that complex conjugate pairs of shifts and poles can be represented in real arithmetic for real-valued pencils.
 This is similar to the well-known implicit double-shift QR step introduced by Francis \cite{Fra62} and the double-shift QZ step \cite{Moler1973}.
-The focus of this paper is thus on the case $\FF = \RR$.
-The multishift, multipole RQZ method no longer converges to the triangular, triangular pencil of the generalized Schur form \eqref{eq:QZequivalence}.
-Instead, for $A,B \in \RR^{n \times n},$ it will converge to the real generalized Schur form,
+The main advantages of the results in this paper are thus for the case $\FF = \RR$.
+The multishift, multipole RQZ method no longer converges to a triangular, triangular pencil \eqref{eq:QZequivalence}; Instead, for $A,B \in \RR^{n \times n},$ it will converge to the real generalized Schur form,